 Purchases of capital equipment vary from year-to-year, based on the needs of the business.
-Swiss Water estimates that \$450,000 is required to be spent annually in order to maintain the existing production lines.
+Swiss Water estimates that between \$ 0.4 million and \$0.5 million is required to be spent annually in order to maintain the existing production lines.
 Annual maintenance costs can fluctuate significantly from year to year as not all equipment repairs can be reasonably foreseen.

 Capital investments are also made from time to time to expand production capacity.
-To meet growing demand, between 2016 and 2023 the Company built a state-of-the-art production facility, which consists of a building and two highly efficient production lines.
-Cash capital expenditures amounted to \$19.9 million in 2023, \$26.0 million in 2022, and \$15.0 million in 2021.
+To meet growing demand, between 2016 and 2024 the Company built a state-of-the-art production facility and continues to upgrade components to optimize efficiencies.
+The facility consists of a building and two highly efficient production lines.
+Related cash outlays over the years for this expansion were approximately \$120 million.
 These investments underscore the Company's commitment to staying at the forefront of technological advancements and meeting the evolving needs of its growing customer base.

 Other capital expenditures are made as required.
 For example, in the past five fiscal years, Swiss Water has made capital investments to expand its warehousing capabilities, and also to update the Company's information technology infrastructure and information systems.
-Costs for these expenditures in the last two years are included in the totals noted above.